Marzipan Cake Recipe

 Pro tip – Melting the marzipan now will prevent a lumpy batter.
 Set aside to cool. - Dry ingredients – In a large bowl, combine the flour, baking powder, salt, spices, and orange zest.

-- In the bowl of a stand mixer with the paddle attachment, on medium speed, cream the marzipan, butter, and sugar until light and fluffy.
+- In the bowl of a stand mixer with the paddle attachment, on medium speed, cream the marzipan, butter, oil, and sugar until light and fluffy.

 - Bake on the middle rack for 35 to 40 minutes or until a toothpick inserted in the center of the cake comes out clean.